• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-How beautiful are these lemon and blueberry pastries.
-Fresh tūrutu (blueberries) and tiakarete mā (white chocolate) are paired with homemade Puff Pastry and Lemon Custard Filling.
-Each element can be made days ahead, ready for what ever occasion is coming your way.
-I topped mine with store-brought, mini meringues but kei a koe te tikanga – it is up to you!
+How beautiful are these Lemon Blueberry Mille-feuille.
+Fresh tūrutu (blueberries) and tiakarete mā (white chocolate) pair with my Homemade Puff Pastry Recipe and Lemon Custard Filling.
+Make each element days ahead, ready for what ever occasion is coming your way.
+I topped mine with store-brought, mini meringues but kei a koe te tikanga - it is up to you!

-Can I use store-bought puff pastry and custard?
+Can I use store-bought puff pastry and custard in this Lemon Blueberry Mille-feuille?

 E te whānau, I will not judge you in any way if you decide that you would like to use store-brought puff pastry or custard.
 I would like to challenge you though, to just try making homemade puff pastry and custard just one time.
 Both of these elements are superior when they are homemade due to the quality of ingredients within them.
 Go forth and do what makes you happy!